 The Extras of Orre, a group of vigilantes fighting off Cipher with minimal resources.

-The main cast of Avatar: The Last Airbender eventually attains this status; by the end of the show, we have a superpowered KidMessianic Archetype (Aang), a powerful waterbender (Katara), the world's best earthbender and only metalbender (Toph), a powerful firebender and highly skilled swordsman (Zuko), and two Badass Normal warriors (Sokka and Suki).
+The main cast of Avatar: The Last Airbender eventually attains this status; by the end of the show, we have a superpowered KidMessianic Archetype (Aang), a powerful waterbender (Katara), the world's best earthbender and first metalbender (Toph), a powerful firebender and highly skilled swordsman (Zuko), and two Badass Normal warriors (Sokka and Suki).
 The Order of the White Lotus probably also qualifies.

 Dethklok from Metalocalypse.
 They may be dumb as a box of particularly dim hammers and they may fight and bitch at each other all the time, but when it really counts, they're thick as thieves (even if they don't admit it).
 Many of the awesome moments in Metalocalypse double as heartwarmth because they're all at their most badass when they're looking out for each other.